 This 90-second video shares the story of Fatoumata Cissoko, a young entrepreneur living in Kindia, Guinea.
 Fatoumata manages a pineapple farm, uses a chimney solar dryer to dry her pineapple, packages it, and sells it in her community.

-“As her business grows, UC Davis continues to support her enterprise.
-Go-getters like Fatoumata show us that with a little know-how, innovation, and a ton of work you can get ahead in this crazy work, making her an inspiration to all of us.”
+“Go-getters like Fatoumata show us that with a little know-how, innovation, and a ton of work you can get ahead in this crazy work, making her an inspiration to all of us.”